 - (a) General Rule.
 A student may receive clinical credit for satisfactory participation in any clinical program or programs sponsored by the Law School. - (b) Limitation.
-The eight-credit limitation on clinical credits imposed by §1-302(b)(3) of the Academic Code is further limited as follows:

-- (1) In-House Clinical Program.
+The eight-credit limitation on clinical credits imposed by §1-302(b)(3) of the Academic Code is further limited as follows: - (1) In-House Clinical Program.
 A student may not receive more than six academic credits per semester for participating in an in-house clinical program.
 Credit may be earned in one or more semesters. - (2) Clinical Extern Program.
-A student may not receive more than four credits per semester for participating in a clinical extern program.
-A student must devote at least five hours per week per semester to justify one clinical credit. - (c) Eligibility In-House Clinical Program.
+A student may not receive more than four credits per semester for participating in a clinical extern program. - (c) Eligibility In-House Clinical Program.
 A student may enroll in an in-house clinical program only after successful completion of the course in Professional Responsibility and the other prerequisite courses listed in the Faculty Policy Statement on the Curriculum for the clinical program in question.
 Successful completion means the student has earned a grade of at least 2.0 in that course.
 Alternatively, a student may meet the Professional Responsibility prerequisite by achieving a passing score on the MPRE, or by permission of the Director of the Clinic. - (d) Eligibility Clinical or Judicial Extern Program.
 A student may enroll in a clinical or judicial extern program only if the student is simultaneously enrolled in Professional Responsibility or has successfully completed Professional Responsibility prior to enrolling in a clinical or judicial extern program.
 If the student is simultaneously enrolled in Professional Responsibility, the student must successfully complete Professional Responsibility in that same semester to receive academic credit for the clinical or judicial extern program.
-In addition, the student must successfully complete the other prerequisite courses listed in the Faculty Policy Statement on the Curriculum.
+In addition, the student must successfully complete the other prerequisite courses listed in the Faculty Policy Statement on the